omarshaban32/ivolvo/day-6/lab-27/ansible/README.md

 4. **Check the Configuration that you apply in the EC2**

 ## Server
-### you can add the server to the inventory or use aws_ec2.yml plugin by apply this command
+### you can add the server to the inventory or use aws_ec2.yml plugin by apply this command in step 3

   ```
      ansible-playbook -i ./aws_ec2.yml playbook.yml